kevinCubas/kevinCubas/README.md

 I'm constantly seeking to evolve and learn, with a passion for studying and understanding how things work.
 As a computer science enthusiast, I actively contribute to open-source projects.

-In addition to my role as a software engineer, I'm involved in copywriting and serve as a moderator in an open-source community/company called Forja.
-Within the Forja dev community, I focus on contributing to projects, mentoring and empowering developers, as well as participating in the interview and recruitment process for internal projects.

 I'm bilingual:
 Portuguese - Native/fluent;
 English - Advanced (7 years of study and practice).